serena0012/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A function that  locates a substring.
+A function that  prints the chessboard.